 Nervy British lawmakers sweat over coronavirus reaching parliament

-While some hand-sanitizer points have been installed, lawmaker Geraint Davies said he was concerned that there were insufficient places where the gel could be obtained.
-"There's lots of people walking through the corridors all the time, touching the same doors and shaking hands - there should be hand-sanitizers all along those corridors," he said.
+While some hand-sanitiser points have been installed, lawmaker Geraint Davies said he was concerned that there were insufficient places where the gel could be obtained.
+"There's lots of people walking through the corridors all the time, touching the same doors and shaking hands - there should be hand-sanitisers all along those corridors," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)